 Dave’s Island Instruments

 A well-established steel drum maker who also makes the Symphonette and GAIA Handpans.
 These are great instruments and available with a relatively short wait-period or in their shop in California, USA.

 The Aciel handpan is created in France by Michael Colley and Jimmy James.
 The team at Aciel has furthur explored this art form with a lot of experimentation, with great results.
 These up-and-coming makers are definitely ones to follow.
 Their Facebook page often has “flash sales” where you can get an instrument without a waiting period.
 These are high-quality instruments from this team and have made it into some high-profile players, including David Kuckhermann (Youtube).
 Check them out!

 Created in Israel by Nobuya Yamaguchi.
 Nobuya is making some wonderful strides with his art.
 He is a metal-sculptor turned musical, creating and performing on steel instruments since 2001.

-There are also some other great creations out there such as the Zen Handpan by Manny Guerrero (USA), the Aura Handpan by Jon Antzoulis, the Innersound (Europe), and many more makers working to create a wonderful creation.
+COMING SOON: There are also some other great creations out there.
+I’ve had trouble keeping track of it all over the years!
 As these are newer creations, experience with them is few and far between.
-It is best to find out about these new creations for yourself and to research them on Handpan.org and listening to Youtube videos.
+It is best to find out about these new creations for yourself and to research them on Handpan.org, the Facebook Handpan communities, and listening to Youtube videos.
 The community of makers of these instruments is growing every year.
 The best way to acquire a handpan in short time is to find a new, promising maker and get in early on their waiting list.
 This requires research and patience.
 You don’t want to shell out your money for something mediocre that you won’t be happy with.
 There are also a long list of makers who would be better off avoided for reasons such as quality issues, high price/quality ratio, ethical concerns, etc. So, again, make sure to do your research and feel free to ask questions!